berryny/uofcovid19/README.md

 [Learn](https://www.digitalocean.com/community/tutorials/react-axios-react) How To Use Axios with React

+[Learn/Watch](https://youtu.be/qEfduVAQ8FQ) Deploy a React + Flask Project to Production

 ### Python and Flask for Windows

 Learn how to [setup](https://flask.palletsprojects.com/en/1.1.x/installation/) virtual environment for Windows